 Smaller page weight = Faster page load

-Page weight directly influences page load times; the smaller the weight, the faster your site will load.
-The slower the internet connection, the more pronounced the effect.
-As noted above, faster page loads are associated with higher conversion rates, fewer bounces, and higher engagement with your site.
+Page weight directly affects page load times.
+The smaller the page, the faster your site can load.
+The slower the connection, the more obvious the effect.
+Faster page loads are associated with higher conversion rates, fewer bounces, and higher engagement with your site.

 Smaller page weight = Less bandwidth = Savings

-Your hosting provider or your CDN may charge you for data transfer costs; by reducing the size of your pages, you save money.
+Your hosting provider or CDN may charge for data transfer.
+Reducing page size can reduce those costs.

 How big is too big?

-Google says that to meet its best practice guidelines, you should be aiming for a page weight of 500 KB on mobile devices and a request count of fewer than 50.
+Google says that, to meet its best practice guidelines, you should aim for a page weight of 500 KB on mobile devices and a request count of fewer than 50.

 What can I do to shrink my page weight?